About the BNY Early College Program

 In addition to completing a certificate within the program, students can use their credits to pursue a degree at CCAC or transfer credits to a four-year institution to continue their education elsewhere.

 Students choose which certificate to pursue at the start of 11th grade.
 Each certificate requires a different number of courses.
-Students are expected to complete at least one course each fall, spring, and summer semester.
+Students are expected to complete at least one course each fall, spring and summer semester.

 "Early College at Community College of Allegheny County is an amazing opportunity for all students.
 The courses and professors are excellent and provide a wonderful learning experience.
 I feel fortunate to attend CCAC to earn credits, while I am in high school."